wreien/snake-arena/README.md

 the computer its running on — google how depending on your operating system.
 (If it's on the same network it's probably something like `192.168.X.X`.)

+You will probably require administrator privileges to run the server, since it is broadcasting to the network.
+If need be, the actual executable file for the server (after it's built) can be found in `target/debug/server`.
+If that still doesn't work, and you're happy for the server to only run on your own computer, edit `src/main.rs`, change the IP addresses down the bottom of the file from `0.0.0.0` to `127.0.0.1`, and try using `cargo run` again.

+### Other

+The text editor we were using in the workshop was [Visual Studio Code](https://code.visualstudio.com), which has good support for Python and works on many operating systems.

 ## Demo Clients

 Currently the following demo clients exist: